 This recipe evolved in my head over Christmas.
 I wanted a tart that combined chocolate, cream and fruit.
 I wanted it to be utterly irresistible while also quick to make.
 The key feature would be a ganache made with equal amounts of double cream and chocolate to be served on a sweet pastry base and topped with raspberries.

-It was the base that changed first.
+It was the base that changed first in this chocolate, raspberry and blackberry tart.
 Pastry is slow to make compared to a biscuit base which would also add more flavour, more texture and wouldn’t require baking.
 So one less job and a real time-saver.
 Secondly, I added blackberries to the raspberries to give more colour but also to add a subtle addition to that chocolate and fruit taste combination.

 Actually, there was one more change.
 I had just finished putting the blackberries randomly among the raspberries when Dave looked at the tart and said he couldn’t wait to try it.
 He then asked if he could reposition the blackberries and, given his demonstrable skills when it comes to icing children’s birthday cakes, I gave him free reign to do his artistic best.
 Well, he simply rearranged the blackberries in diagonal lines and instantly the tart looked truly professional like something from a smart patisserie.
 Artistic talent will out.

 Making this tart takes about twenty five minutes but you also need to allow for cooling time before you serve.

 - Prep Time: 25 minutes

 - Cook Time: 30 minutes cooling time

 - Total Time: 30 minute

 - 284ml double cream